-Find how to apply for, and get help with bills as well as free stuff in the Charlotte area.
-Grants, government cash assistance, and other financial aid is available to help pay for rent, utility or water bills, housing, and medical needs as well.
-Low income families and the working poor may also be eligible for job placement or training in the Mecklenburg County area, which is often combined with debt help, free gas vouchers or a car for work.
+Find how to apply for, and get financial help with bills as well as free stuff in the Charlotte area.
+Grants, government cash assistance, and other financial assistance is available to help pay for rent, utility or water bills, housing, and medical needs as well.
+Low income families and the working poor may also be eligible for job placement or training in the Mecklenburg County NC area, which is often combined with debt help, free gas vouchers or a car for work.
 Locate financial help with bills near you in Charlotte North Carolina and the county below.

-Get help with paying bills, rent, and other expenses
+Get financial help with paying bills, rent, and basic needs from CAF

 The Charlotte Area Fund is a nonprofit Community Action organization that provides local residents with a wide variety of support, including financial assistance for utility bills.
-The charity CAF will offer the Self-sufficiency Project, which uses an individualized case management and counseling and will provide people with funds for certain expenses, grants, employment and also educational assistance to those in need of help.
+The charity CAF will offer the Self-sufficiency Project, which uses an individualized case management and counseling.
+The non-profit ill provide people with funds for certain expenses, grants, employment and also educational assistance to those in need of help.
 There are also free basic need and stuff for work or educational reasons for clients, and read more on free stuff.

 - In addition, the project provides nutrition assistance through education and they also offer low-cost and free nutritious food to those who have been as assessed as in need of food aid.
 Other assistance programs offered include limited financial assistance for emergency needs and bills, such as rent, utility bills, and help with medication expenses.
 Assistance is also available for safe standard housing through grants that can be used for rent deposits and also funds to pay for first month's rent may be offered on a limited, first come first serve basis.